yshavit/effesvm_j/notes/bytecode.md

 Errors if the argument is out of range (that is, is ≥ the number of arguments in the current method).

-### gvar _N_
+### pvar _N_

 Gets local variable N, and pushes it to the stack.
 The variable itself is unaffected.
 This errors if the variable has not been set, or if N is out of range.

 ### svar _N_

-Pops the topmost element from the stack, and sets it to local variable N. Errors if N is out of range.
+Pops the topmost element from the stack, and stores it in local variable N. Errors if N is out of range.

 Branching
 ----------------------------------------------------------------------------------------